Total Expense Ratio Formula (Table of Contents)

 Suppose firm X has AUM of INR 300 crore and has a return on investment of -10% and the expense ratio is 0.5%.
 Thus we observe that the expense ratio is lower in percentage terms compared to the first example.
 So one might have an opinion that firm X is a better choice for investment in compared to firm A. But in practice, we have noticed that firm X has given a 10% negative return that is INR 30 crore losses on the capital of INR 300 crore.
 So, if the total expense of the fund is added back then the total loss comes to INR 3.5 crore which is a loss of 10.5% on an investment of INR 300 Crore for the clients.

-Thus in the above two examples, the first one seems to be the right option for an investor considering that in both the cases the investor has the same appetite of risk.
+Thus in the above two examples, the first one seems to be the right option for an investor considering that in both cases the investor has the same appetite for risk.

 Explanation of TER Formula